bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Shared element data schemas/Schemas/IfcSharedBldgServiceElements/PropertySets/Pset_AirSideSystemInformation/Documentation.md

 Attributes that apply to an air side HVAC system.

-HISTORY: New property set in IFC Release 1.0.
+&gt; HISTORY: New property set in IFC Release 1.0.